Dsblima/Leituras/Coding/Clean Code.md

 > Repeatable: Tests should be repeatable in any environment.
 > Self-Validating: The tests should have a boolean output.
 > Timely: The tests need to be written in a timely fashion.

+# Classes
+## Class Organization
+* Following the standard Java convention, a class should begin with a list of variables.
+Public static constants, if any, should come first.
+Then private static variables, followed by private instance variables.
+There is seldom a good reason to have a public variable.
+* Public functions should follow the list of variables.
+We like to put the private utilities called by a public function right after the public function itself.

+## Classes Should Be Small!
+* The first rule of classes is that they should be small.
+The second rule of classes is that they should be smaller than that.
+* With functions we measured size by counting physical lines.
+With classes we use a different measure.
+We count responsibilities.
+* In fact, naming is probably the first way of helping determine class size.
+If we cannot derive a concise name for a class, then it’s likely too large.
+The more ambiguous the class name, the more likely it has too many responsibilities.

+### The Single Responsibility Principle
+* The Single Responsibility Principle (SRP)2 states that a class or module should have one, and only one, reason to change.
+This principle gives us both a definition of responsibility, and a guidelines for class size.
+Classes should have one responsibility—one reason to change.
+* Trying to identify responsibilities (reasons to change) often helps us recognize and create better abstractions in our code.
+* The problem is that too many of us think that we are done once the program works.
+We fail to switch to the other concern of organization and cleanliness.
+We move on to the next problem rather than going back and breaking the overstuffed classes into decoupled units with single responsibilities.
+* However, a system with many small classes has no more moving parts than a system with a few large classes.
+There is just as much to learn in the system with a few large classes.
+* To restate the former points for emphasis: We want our systems to be composed of many small classes, not a few large ones.
+Each small class encapsulates a single responsibility, has a single reason to change, and collaborates with a few others to achieve the desired system behaviors.

+### Cohesion
+* Classes should have a small number of instance variables.
+Each of the methods of a class should manipulate one or more of those variables.
+In general the more variables a method manipulates the more cohesive that method is to its class.
+A class in which each variable is used by each method is maximally cohesive.

+### Maintaining Cohesion Results in Many Small Classes
+* If we promoted those four variables to instance variables of the class, then we could extract the code without passing any variables at all.
+It would be easy to break the function up into small pieces.
+* But wait!
+If there are a few functions that want to share certain variables, doesn’t that make them a class in their own right?
+Of course it does.
+When classes lose cohesion, split them!
+* It went from a little over one page to nearly three pages in length.
+There are several reasons for this growth.
+First, the refactored program uses longer, more descriptive variable names.
+Second, the refactored program uses function and class declarations as a way to add commentary to the code.
+Third, we used whitespace and formatting techniques to keep the program readable.

+## Organizing for Change
+* For most systems, change is continual.
+Every change subjects us to the risk that the remainder of the system no longer works as intended.
+In a clean system we organize our classes so as to reduce the risk of change.
+* The Sql class must change when we add a new type of statement.
+It also must change when we alter the details of a single statement type—for example, if we need to modify the select functionality to support subselects.
+These two reasons to change mean that the Sql class violates the SRP.
+* Private method behavior that applies only to a small subset of a class can be a useful heuristic for spotting potential areas for improvement.
+However, the primary spur for taking action should be system change itself.
+* Our restructured Sql logic represents the best of all worlds.
+It supports the SRP.
+It also supports another key OO class design principle known as the Open-Closed Principle, or OCP:4 Classes should be open for extension but closed for modification.

+### Isolating from Change
+* Needs will change, therefore code will change.
+We learned in OO 101 that there are concrete classes, which contain implementation details (code), and abstract classes, which represent concepts only.
+A client class depending upon concrete details is at risk when those details change.
+We can introduce interfaces and abstract classes to help isolate the impact of those details.
+* By minimizing coupling in this way, our classes adhere to another class design principle known as the Dependency Inversion Principle (DIP).5 In essence, the DIP says that our classes should depend upon abstractions, not on concrete details.